asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 const screenshot = await page.screenshot();
 ```

-After having a screenshot it is just a matter or saving it to the filesystem or comparing it with the one previously stored, using `pixelmatch`.
+After having a screenshot it is just a matter or saving it to the filesystem or comparing it with the one previously stored.

 To save to the file system we'd just use `Deno.writeFile`, but to compare with the previously saved image we'll use `pixelmatch` and `pngjs`.